What is Acne?

 The type of treatment recommended will be based on the severity of the condition.
 Our board-certified dermatologists usually see our clients first to start them on a topical and oral prescription if warranted.
 Unfortunately, not every acne treatment works for everyone.
 Sometimes it can take a combination of services and products to reach one’s desired results.
 In some cases, the acne cannot be completely cleared, but it can be controlled.

 You should not overlook acne, especially when we are younger, cystic and nodular acne can cause scars or pigmentation if left untreated or treated inappropriately.

 Our spa offers several solutions such as Isolaz, microdermabrasion, chemical peels, extractions, facials, and pharmaceutical grade products to help alleviate or control your acne.
-Please read further or call to schedule your complimentary skin consultation for acne.
+Please read further or call to schedule your skin consultation for acne.

 At some point in our lives, we have all dealt with some form of acne (pimples, pustular, cystic, blackheads, and whiteheads).
 Some of us still do.
 Acne is directly related to excessive production of sebum which can clog our pores.
 Acne is commonly seen in teens and women (before their periods) since their bodies are going through hormonal changes.
 During these changes, our sebaceous glands are excessively producing sebum.
 The excess sebum causes the regular bacteria that live in our skin to multiply inside our pores.
 The result is an inflammation in the pore or pimple.